DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-03-30-application-sub-navigation.md

 If the parts of an application are split across pages Then users will be able to find and view the applicaition more easily

-### Concise header
+### Improved header

-Previously, the application has used the standard GOV.UK header component.
-But this takes up quite a bit of space and pushes the content of the application further down.
+Previously, the application used the [header component](https://design-system.service.gov.uk/components/header/).
+But:

+- the links are small and located in the center which takes up unnecessary vertical space
+- the active blue colour is quite hard to see (despite it passing WCAG 2.1 contrast guidelines)

-If the header puts the navigation on the right and saves space Then the content will be pushed up a bit making it easier to access
+If the links are on the right, highlighted in white and bigger Then the header will take up less room and be easier to see and use

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({